EqualifyEverything/eudaimonia-wp/README.md

 ## Project Eudaimonia
-This is the repo for Project Eudaimonia.

-Project Eudaimonia is [Equalify](http://equalify.app)'s project to make [WordPress](http://wordpress.org) accessible.
+Project Eudaimonia is [Equalify](http://equalify.app)'s project to make [WordPress](http://wordpress.org) more accessible for people with disabilities.

-The project lead is [@bbertucc](https://github.com/bbertucc).

-This project isn't _just_ about making the web more accessible to people with disabilities.

-Accessibility projects, like [curb cuts](https://en.wikipedia.org/wiki/Curb_cut), make everyone's life better.

-Feel free to [create a new issue](https://github.com/EqualifyEverything/eudaimonia-wp/issues/new) with any questions.
+## Need your WordPress "DotOrg" website Scanned?
+We run automated scans of websites then create useful GitHub tickets of issues we think you should focus on.

+To get your website scanned, ping the [accessibilty-testing](https://wordpress.slack.com/archives/CEKKABGJD) channel in the Making WordPress Slack.
+More info on the Making WordPress Slack is available here: https://make.wordpress.org/contribute/join/

+## websites.csv
+[websites.csv](https://github.com/EqualifyEverything/eudaimonia-wp/blob/main/websites.csv) is document where we keep track of sites we scan.
+Any unscanned or priority sites are scanned each time we run our automated web accessibility scans.

-## Want to Support?
+## Want to Support Equalify?
 Equalify is a community-led Open Source organization.

-**If you want to help out**, let us know what skills you can lend by posting an issue on this repo or by finding the [#accessibility-testing channel](https://wordpress.slack.com/archives/CEKKABGJD) on WordPress's Slack.

 **If you're in the market for automated Accessibility**, [contact Equalify](https://equalify.app/#access)!

 **If you just want to show support**, star our [platform repo](http://github.com/equalifyEverything/equalify).

+You're also welcome to [join Equalify's Slack](https://join.slack.com/t/equalifyapp/shared_invite/zt-1sfbgf0fa-CzIHlbFOs0Ww1iSTK4LQ2w).

 Together, we can equalify the internet.